pangeo-bot/mybinder.org-upgrades/blogpost.md

 ## Step 9: Confirm and merge!

-If we check the mybinder.org PRs, we would now see the automated PR from our account!
+If we check the [mybinder.org PRs](https://github.com/jupyterhub/mybinder.org-deploy/pulls), we would now see the automated PR from our account!

-## Step 10: Automating the script (cronjob)
+## Step 10: Automating the script (cron)

-Now that we have a script we can simply execute to create a PR, we want to make this as hands-off as possible.
-Generally we have two options: (1) set this script to be run as a [cron job](https://en.wikipedia.org/wiki/Cron); (2) have a web app listener that gets pinged whenever a change is made and executes your script as a response.
+Now that we have a script we can simply execute to create a PR (`$ python henchbot.py`), we want to make this as hands-off as possible.
+Generally we have two options: (1) set this script to be run as a [cron job](https://en.wikipedia.org/wiki/Cron); (2) have a web app listener that gets pinged whenever a change is made and executes your script as a reaction to the ping.

 Given that these aren't super urgent updates that need to be made seconds or minutes after a repository update, we will go for the easier and less comptutationally-expensive option of cron.